Richard Rush (director)

 Richard Rush (April 15, 1929 – April 8, 2021) was an American film director, scriptwriter, and producer.
-He is known for directing The Stunt Man, for which he received a nomination for the Academy Award for Best Director.
-His film Color of Night won a Golden Raspberry Award as the worst film of 1994, but Maxim magazine also singled the film out as having the best sex scene in film history.
-Rush, whose directing career began in 1960, also directed Freebie and the Bean, a police buddy comedy/drama starring Alan Arkin and James Caan.
+He is known for directing the 1980 black comedy film The Stunt Man, for which he received a nomination for the Academy Award for Best Director.

+Starting his directing career in 1960, he also directed Freebie and the Bean (1974), a police buddy comedy/drama starring Alan Arkin and James Caan.
+His 1994 erotic thriller film, Color of Night, won a Golden Raspberry Award as the worst film of 1994, but Maxim magazine also singled the film out as having the best sex scene in film history.
 He co-wrote the screenplay for the 1990 film Air America.

 Biography

 Early life

-Rush spent his childhood fascinated by Marcel Proust and Batman comics.
-He was one of the first students of UCLA's film program, and, after graduation, Rush worked to create television programs for the United States military showcasing the nation's involvement in the Korean War.
-While he agreed with the military's involvement in the region, Rush's participation in this largely symbolic conflict can be seen as a defining event for the director who later explained:
+Rush was born in April 15 of 1929.
+According to his widow, his parents were Russian immigrants, and were known as Ray and Nina Rush.
+His father owned bookstores in New York and Los Angeles, where Rush grew up.

-After his propaganda work, Rush opened a production company to produce commercials and industrial films.
+After graduation, Rush worked in the filmmaking unit for the United States Airforce showcasing the nation's involvement in the Korean War.
+When his military-related work was finished, Rush went to the University of California.
+He opened a production company to produce commercials and industrial films.

-Early Features
+Early features

-At the age of thirty, inspired by the neo-realism of French director François Truffaut's The 400 Blows, Rush sold his production business to finance his first feature Too Soon to Love (1960), which he produced on a shoestring budget of $50,000 and sold to Universal Pictures for distribution for $250,000.
+In his thirties, Rush got inspired by the neo-realism of French director François Truffaut's The 400 Blows, selling his production business to finance his first feature Too Soon to Love (1960), which he produced on a shoestring budget of $50,000 and sold to Universal Pictures for distribution for $250,000.
 It featured an early film appearance by Jack Nicholson (who starred in two later Rush films, Hells Angels on Wheels and Psych-Out).

 Rush wanted to follow it with an adaptation of Whatever Happened to Baby Jane? but did not end up making the film.
 He was also attached to Kitten with a Whip early on.
 Rush then directed Of Love and Desire (1963) with Merle Oberon.

-Exploitation Films
+Exploitation films

-Rush's third movie was a spy picture, A Man Called Dagger (1966) which was his first collaboration with cinematographer László Kovács.
+Rush's third movie A Man Called Dagger, (1966) a spy picture and his first collaboration with cinematographer László Kovács.
 Rush directed a car racing film for American International Pictures, Thunder Alley (1967) starring Fabian Forte and Annette Funicello.
 He did The Fickle Finger of Fate (1967) for Sidney W. Pink starring Tab Hunter, then did a biker movie for Joe Solomon, Hells Angels on Wheels (1967), starring Nicholson.

 Rush was signed by Dick Clark to make two more films for AIP: Psych-Out (1968), a film about the counter culture starring Nicholson and Susan Strasberg, and a biker movie The Savage Seven (1968).